|

 Not Free |

-*The ratings in this table reflect global events from 01 December 2005
+*The ratings in this table reflect global events

-through 31 December 2006.
+from 1 December 2005 through 31 December 2006.

-Criteria for designation as an Electoral Democracy: 1.
-A competitive,
+Criteria for designation as an Electoral Democracy

-that states may legitimately place on citizens as sanctions for criminal offenses); 3.
-Regularly contested
+for all citizens (with exceptions for restrictions that states may legitimately place on citizens as sanctions for criminal

 elections conducted in conditions of ballot secrecy, reasonable ballot security, and the absence of massive voter fraud that